 Ignalina NPP became even more important for the national energy system after the restitution of Lithuania’s independence.
 Due to surge in fossil prices which is imported mainly from Russia, electricity generation costs at nuclear power plant are almost twice lower than in other plants.
 INPP produced 60 percent of Lithuanian electricity in 1991.
 In 1993 INPP produced record amount of electricity – 12, 26 billion kWh or 88, 1 percent of electricity necessary for the state.
-This figure was recorded in the Guinness Book of Records as the largest contribution to the common electricity production in the world’s nuclear history.

 After Lithuania took over its jurisdiction INPP in 1991, it became the 31st state in the world using nuclear energy for electricity generation.